Isaac Nuhu

-Isaac Nuhu (born 30 September 2001) is an Ghanaian professional footballer who plays as a midfielder for Belgian First Division A side Eupen.
+Isaac Nuhu (born 30 September 2001) is a Ghanaian professional footballer who plays as a midfielder for Challenger Pro League side Eupen.

 Club career

 Nuhu began his career at the Aspire Academy in Senegal before joining with Belgian side Eupen in January 2020.
 He made his professional debut for the club on 10 August 2020 against Oud-Heverlee Leuven and scored his first professional goal in that match as well.
 His 72nd-minute goal was the equalizer in a 1–1 draw.